karelinoleg/toggle-check-box/README.md

             new ToggleCheckBox("YES", "NO"),
             styledCheckBox,
             new Label(
-                "- What are we going to do tonight, Barin?"), new Label(
+                "- What are we going to do tonight, Brain?"), new Label(
                 "- The same thing we do every night, Pinky…"), new ToggleCheckBox(